 When your choice is WordPress

 The very first reason why WordPress is the most used platform in the CMS world, it’s because this CMS loves user very much.
 (An indeed user-friendly interface if compared to other platforms).
 WordPress doesn’t limit with the blogging options as it was considered in the beginning, this platform powers ~ 24m websites and ~ 40% of which are blogs.
 Reasons to use WordPress:

 - Effortless to understand the inner processes without coding knowledge;

 - Incredibly flexible (being a user without a technical background, you can create a website the way you want it to be and maintain it)

 - In-built SEO functions (like readable URLs and clean code)

-- Lots of free themes (+7k) and plugins (+55k) (also here are more plugins than any another CMS has to help you deal with SEO like a pro).
+- Lots of free themes (+7k) and plugins (+55k) (also here are more plugins than any other CMS has to help you deal with SEO like a pro).

 - Automated upgrades with a single click.

 - There are dozens of DIY alternative options which can save your time and money.

-In fact, WordPress with its universality suits well for both users categories – non-coders and developers.
+In fact, WordPress with its universality suits well for both user categories – non-coders and developers.

 Though there are several hiccups about WordPress

 - If not properly secured, your website can easily become a hacking bullseye.

 - To edit the website’s appearance CSS and HTML knowledge are required.

 - There might be a lot of incomplete plugins, which once installed might do some damage.